HOW TO MAKE THE WORLD A BETTER PLACE

 FAST AND INEXPENSIVE DETECTION AND DIAGNOSIS OF DISEASES

 Assistant professor of electrical engineering Kaushik Sengupta and his team are developing a diagnostic system which rests on a fingertip and contains hundreds of different sensors for detection of diseases.
-Their goal is to use this computer-chip based system in a portable, diagnostic device in health clinics around the globe, especially where other resources are scarce.
+Their goal is to use this computer-chip-based system in a portable diagnostic device in health clinics around the globe, especially where other resources are scarce, more like a portable defibrillator from AED Leader that can help save a person’s life after cardiac arrest.
 The chip detects and measures the presence of DNA or proteins to help diagnose health conditions.
 Mr. Sengupta is using silicon chip technology similar to that found in personal computers and mobile phones to perform this analysis with a handheld device.
 “This is a great technology for handheld medical diagnostic devices because it allows us to integrate extremely complex systems in a single chip at very low cost,” he points out.
-Mr. Sengupta’s team has developed a silicon-based technology that combines complex optical and electronic components into a single chip—cheap, user-friendly and capable of testing many agents at once.
+Mr. Sengupta’s team has developed a silicon-based technology that combines complex optical and electronic components into a single chip-cheap, user-friendly and capable of testing many agents at once.
 They will install the chips in a portable device similar to a smartphone that can use an app to analyze the data and display diagnosis results in a clear, simple format.
 “The entire end-to-end system may take another couple of years to reach, but we’ve demonstrated the feasibility of the approach,” Mr. Sengupta explains, going on to emphasize the importance of his collaborations with chemistry professor Haw Yang and others.
 “Princeton provides the kind of environment that makes it easy to reach out to faculty members across the campus and to work on creative endeavors that cut across traditional disciplines.”
 The ability to diagnose diseases more quickly will enable health care workers to respond rapidly to emerging pathogens, help patients and even turn back the outbreak of potential epidemics.

 SECURITY AND PRIVACY FOR MEDICAL DEVICES